 means the person who has the power to remove a trustee and appoint a new one.
 Although you have a choice whether to appoint an appointor to your trust, you should consider the benefit of having one to cater for situations such as the death or insolvency of a trustee.
-The appointor may be the settlor, an existing trustee, a named beneficiary or any other third party.Beneficiaries
+The appointor may be an existing trustee, a named beneficiary or any other third party (excluding the settlor).Beneficiaries

 have the right to trust income or other trust property.
 Their entitlement is dependent on the terms of the trust — they may have a fixed entitlement or the trustee may make decisions in relation to their entitlement.Eligible beneficiaries

 are defined by their relationship to the named beneficiaries.
 The Cleardocs discretionary trust deed's schedule contains a long and all-encompassing list of 'classes or eligible beneficiaries'.
 In a discretionary (family) trust, the trustee may distribute at its discretion trust income or other trust property either to named beneficiaries or eligible beneficiaries.Income unit